Skip to main content

 Starting with modest, found objects from the domestic world, Armanious follows a convoluted process to create duplicates, or ‘distillations’ of these originals, creating a mould and then a near-identical cast of his starting subject.
 Presented as standalone forms or as accumulations of several different objects, his sculptures toy with the notion of originality and the dependability of the physical world to learn or be a manifestation of truth.
 In the era of artificial intelligence and deepfakes, this relationship is only ever becoming more unstable.
 Enduringly playful, Armanious’ works also prod at the legacies of modern painting and sculpture.

-This will be his Armanious’ first solo, institutional exhibition in Europe and will include work from the last 20 years.
+This will be Armanious’ first solo, institutional exhibition in Europe and will include work from the last 20 years.

 The Traumatic Surreal